renaissance-publishing/renaissance/content/chapters/37-module-monastery.md

 Forge-and-Hearth Burrow is a small Kobold burrow that sits three *demarc* northeast of Southlander's Market.
 The population is less than 500.
-It consists of a large, central burrow, surrounded by a number of smaller single-family burrows and surface structures—some of the surface structures are older than the burrow itself, built by the first Kobold settlers more than 200 years ago before they had dug the burrow.
+It consists of a large, central burrow, surrounded by a number of smaller single-family burrows and surface structures — some of the surface structures are older than the burrow itself, built by the first Kobold settlers more than 200 years ago before they had dug the burrow.

-Forge-and-Hearth is well-named; it's occupants are miners, fishers and trappers, and the burrow is known for its iron, fish and food.
+Forge-and-Hearth is well-named; it's occupants are miners, fishers and trappers, and the burrow is known for its iron, fish, and game.

 There isn't much for the party to do at Forge-and-Hearth.
 The burrow has good miners, but only a few smiths; they mostly sell iron to human smiths in Southlander's Market.